Watertown, Massachusetts: Industrial era

-From 1832 to 1834 Theodore Parker conducted a private school and his name is still preserved in the Parker School, though the building no longer operates as a public school.
+From 1832 to 1834, Theodore Parker conducted a private school and his name is still preserved in the Parker School, though the building no longer operates as a public school.

 Mount Auburn Cemetery was founded in 1831, creating the first garden cemetery in the United States.
 The landscape of Mount Auburn provided inspiration for the nation's first public parks and picturesque suburbs designed by the early generations of American landscape architects.
 Mount Auburn has been recognized as one of the most significant designed landscapes in the country.
 Although perceived as a Cambridge institution, almost all of the cemetery is actually in Watertown.

 The Watertown Arsenal operated continuously as a military munitions and research facility from 1816 until 1995, when the Army sold the property, by then known as the Army Materials Technology Laboratory, to the town of Watertown.
 The Arsenal is notable for being the site of a 1911 strike prompted by the management methods of operations research pioneer Frederick Winslow Taylor (Taylor and 1911 Watertown Arsenal Strike).
 Taylor's method, which he dubbed "Scientific Management," broke tasks down into smaller components.
 Workers no longer completed whole items; instead, they were timed using stopwatches as they did small tasks repetitively, as Taylor attempted to find the balance of tasks that resulted in the maximum output from workers.
 The strike and its causes were controversial enough that they resulted in Congressional hearings in 1911; Congress passed a law in 1915 banning the method in government owned arsenals.
 Taylor's methods spread widely, influencing such industrialists as Henry Ford, and the idea is one of the underlying inspirations of the factory (assembly) line industrial method.
 The Watertown Arsenal was the site of a major superfund clean-up in the 1990s, and has now become a center for shopping, dining and the arts, with the opening of several restaurants and a new theatre.
 The site includes the Arsenal Center for the Arts, a regional arts center that opened in 2005.
-The Arsenal is now owned by athenahealth.
+The Arsenal was owned by the electronic health record system maker athenahealth, until it was sold to Alexandria Real Estate Equities in 2019, adding to the life science focused development along Arsenal Street.
 Arsenal Street features two shopping malls across the street from one another, with the Watertown Mall on one side and Arsenal Yards on the other.

 The Stanley Brothers built the first of their steam-powered cars, which came to be known as Stanley Steamers, in Watertown in 1897.

 The Locomobile Company of America, founded in 1899, also produced steam-powered cars in Watertown until the company moved to Bridgeport, Connecticut.